divinediscipline/email-list-api/README.md

 # Email List API

 A production-ready REST API for email client applications with PostgreSQL database persistence and automatic data cleanup, optimized for Render hosting.
+Built with a Gmail-like interface where emails stay in the inbox and filtering is done through views.

 ## Features

 - 🔐 **Authentication & Authorization** - JWT-based authentication with role-based access
 - 📧 **Email Management** - Full CRUD operations for emails with filtering and pagination
-- 🏷️ **Email Labels** - Organize emails with custom labels and colors
+- 🏷️ **Email Labels** - Organize emails with custom labels and colors (Gmail-style)
-- 📁 **Folder Management** - Inbox, Sent, Drafts, Trash, Starred, Important folders
+- 👁️ **View-based Filtering** - Filter emails by starred, important, unread, etc. (no folder moving)
 - 🔔 **Notifications & Messages** - Real-time notifications and system messages
 - 🗄️ **PostgreSQL Database** - Persistent data storage with proper indexing
 - 🧹 **Automatic Cleanup** - Configurable data retention (default: 48 hours)